logantgt/harmony-span/README.md

 # HarmonySpan
-a Node.JS application that allows you to trigger webhooks directly from a Logitech Harmony Hub and compatible remote.
+a Node.JS application that allows you to trigger webhooks and issue MQTT-messages directly from a Logitech Harmony Hub and compatible remote.

 ## Quick Setup
 Have your Harmony Remote (or Hub), a MicroUSB cable, and the MyHarmony desktop software ready. **Compatibility issues are currently being investigated with the Mobile app.
 Your mileage may vary.**